 5] Reset the Repository

-- Boot into Safe Mode without networking and open a command prompt as administrator.
+- Boot into Safe Mode without networking, and then open a command prompt as an administrator.

 - Now Type